-(b) VRS Teacher Employee Health Insurance Credit (HIC) Program
+(b) VRS Health Insurance Credit (HIC) Program

-All full-time, salaried permanent (professional) employees of public school divisions are automatically covered by the VRS Teacher Employee HIC Program.
-This plan is administered by the Virginia Retirement System (the System), along with pension and other OPEB plans, for public employer groups in the Commonwealth of Virginia.
+All full-time, salaried permanent professional Teacher and nonprofessional employees of public school divisions are automatically covered by the VRS HIC Program.
+These plans are administered by the System, along with pension and other OPEB plans, for public employer groups in the Commonwealth of Virginia.
 Members earn one month of service credit toward the benefit for each month they are employed and for which their employer pays contributions to VRS.
 The health insurance credit is a tax-free reimbursement in an amount set by the General Assembly for each year of service credit against qualified health insurance premiums retirees pay for single coverage, excluding any portion covering the spouse or dependents.
 The credit cannot exceed the amount of premiums and ends upon the retiree's death.

 The contribution requirement for active employees is governed by §51.1-1401(E) of the Code of Virginia, as amended, but may be impacted as a result of funding provided to school divisions by the Virginia General Assembly.
-Each school division's contractually required employer contribution rate for the year ended June 30, 2020 was 1.20% of covered employee compensation for employees in the VRS Teacher Employee Health Insurance Credit Program.
-This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2017.
+Each school division's contractually required employer contribution rate for the year ended June 30, 2021 was 1.21% of covered employee compensation for employees in the VRS Employee Health Insurance Credit Program.
+This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2019.
 The actuarially determined rate was expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions from the School Board to the VRS Teacher Employee HIC Program were \$2,123,679 and \$2,043,645 for the years ended June 30, 2020 and June 30, 2019, respectively.
+Contributions from the School Board to the VRS Teacher Employee HIC Program were \$2,443,893 and \$2,123,679 for the years ended June 30, 2021 and June 30, 2020, respectively, and for nonprofessionals no contributions were made for the years ended June 30, 2021 and June 30, 2020, respectively.

-(iii) OPEB Liabilities, OPEB Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Teacher Employee HIC Program OPEB
+(iii) OPEB Liabilities, OPEB Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to the Employee HIC Program OPEB

-At June 30, 2020, the School Board reported a liability of \$26,827,068 for its proportionate share of the VRS Teacher Employee HIC Program Net OPEB Liability.
-The Net VRS Teacher Employee HIC Program OPEB Liability was measured as of June 30, 2019 and the total VRS Teacher Employee HIC Program OPEB liability used to calculate the Net VRS Teacher Employee HIC Program OPEB Liability was determined by an actuarial valuation as of that date.
-The School Board's proportionate of the Net VRS Teacher Employee HIC Program OPEB Liability was determined by an actuarial valuation as of that date.
-The School Board's proportionate of the Net VRS Teacher Employee HIC Program OPEB Liability was based on the School Board's actuarially determined employer contributions for all participating employers.
-At June 30, 2019, the School Board's proportion of the VRS Teacher Employee HIC Program was 2.04928% as compared to 2.05190% at June 30, 2018.
+At June 30, 2021, the School Board reported a liability of \$24,593,137 for its proportionate share of the VRS Teacher Employee HIC Program Net OPEB Liability.
+The Net VRS Teacher Employee HIC Program OPEB Liability was measured as of June 30, 2020 and the total VRS Teacher Employee HIC Program OPEB liability used to calculate the Net VRS Teacher Employee HIC Program OPEB Liability was determined by an actuarial valuation as of June 30, 2019 and rolled forward to the measurement date of June 30, 2020.
+The School Board's proportionate of the Net VRS Teacher Employee HIC Program OPEB Liability was based on the School Board's actuarially determined employer contributions to the VRS Teacher Employee HIC program for the year ended June 30, 2020, relative to the total of the actuarially determined employer contributions for all participating employers.
+At June 30, 2020, the School Board's proportion of the VRS Teacher Employee HIC Program was 1.885230% as compared to 2.04928% at June 30, 2019.

-For the year ended June 30, 2020, the School Board recognized VRS Teacher Employee HIC Program OPEB expense of \$2,199,548.
-Since there was a change in proportionate share between the June 30, 2018 and June 30, 2019 measurement dates, a portion of the VRS Teacher Employee HIC Program Net OPEB expense was related to deferred amounts from changes in proportion.
+For the year ended June 30, 2021, the School Board recognized VRS Teacher Employee HIC Program OPEB expense of \$1,733,682.
+Since there was a change in proportionate share between the June 30, 2019 and June 30, 2020 measurement dates, a portion of the VRS Teacher Employee HIC Program Net OPEB expense was related to deferred amounts from changes in proportion.
+The School Board recognized VRS Nonprofessional Employee HIC Program OPEB expense of \$1,204,706 for the year ended June 30, 2021.